Hello! My name is Eva Priest; that’s my pen name anyway.

 The chaos and craziness of my home life threw me into the arms of the God who would prove an anchor through the coming emotional tsunamis.

-As I sat on the back pew of my church with the other youth, watching faces of people from faraway lands flash onto a screen and listening their stories, God began to lay claim to my suffering.
-With the Bible open in my lap, I read along with the pastor, my tears falling on the pages.
+As I sat on the back pew with the other youth, watching faces of people from faraway lands flash onto a screen and listening their stories, God began to lay claim to my suffering.
+With the Bible open in my lap, I read along with the pastor, my tears falling like raindrops on the pages.

 As I read Isaiah 58, a river of compassion—for the oppressed, the hungry, the homeless, the naked, the stranger—surged through the Grand Canyon suffering had already carved through my heart.